IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Against all the retrogressive endeavors (Bohm, Schrödinger etc. and in some sense also Einstein) I am sure that the statistical character of the ψ-function and hence of nature’s laws – on which you insisted from the very beginning against Schrödinger’s resistance – will define the style of the laws at least for some centuries.
 It may be that later, e.g. in connection with the living processes, one will find something entirely new, but to dream of a way back, back to the classical style of Newton-Maxwell (and these are just dreams these gentlemen are giving themselves up to) seems to me hopeless, digressive, bad taste.
 And, we could add, it is not even a beautiful dream.”

+>“Einstein's conception [on God] is closer to mine.
+His God is somehow involved in the immutable laws of nature.
+Einstein has a feeling for the central order of things.
+He can detect it in the simplicity of natural laws.
+We may take it that he felt this simplicity very strongly and directly during his discovery of the theory of relativity.
+Admittedly, this is a far cry from the contents of religion.
+I don't believe Einstein is tied to any religious tradition, and I rather think the idea of a personal God is entirely foreign to him.
+But as far as he is concerned there is no split between science and religion: the central order is part of the subjective as well as the objective realm, and this strikes me as being a far better starting point.”

 ― <a href="https://en.wikipedia.org/wiki/Wolfgang_Pauli" target="_blank">Wolfgang Pauli</a>

 >“<a href="https://en.wikipedia.org/wiki/Nirvana" target="_blank">Nirvana</a> is a state of pure blissful knowledge...
 It has nothing to do with the individual.
 The ego or its separation is an illusion.
 Indeed in a certain sense two "I"'s are identical namely when one disregards all special contents — their Karma.
 The goal of man is to preserve his Karma and to develop it further... when man dies his Karma lives and creates for itself another carrier.”